SirRalph14ubg/Solar-Smash-WEBFIX/README.md

 Please go to his github and star some of his projects it would really make me happy: https://github.com/SirRalph14ubg

 CREDITS TO SIRRALPH14UBG FOR THE ORIGINAL PROJECT.
-Edit from owner thank you for making this game possible Love SR14
+Edit from owner thank you for making this game possible SR14